Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 < Unlike instrumental works, text/liberetto is an essential part of vocal music and when it comes to sacred cantatas/mottets/oratorios, etc, we cannot avoid referring to the text and theology to some degree in order for our approach to be whole pictured although I strongly skeptical of the correctness of approach which is more than, say, 85% on text/theology. >

 Thankfully, this forum no longer has a firestorm when Bach's theological and liturgical context is discussed.
 My original question was really why Feb 2, the Purification, was such a big occasion in Bach's Leipzig.
-If Bach had gone to Dresden, he would have seen the Catholic chapel royal engaged in a major celebration which featured a procession with hundreds of candles ("To be a light to lighten the Gentiles").
+If Bach had gone to Dresden, he have seen the Catholic chapel royal engaged in a major celebration which featured a procession with hundreds of candles ("To be a light to lighten the Gentiles").

 Luther abolished the candle procession, and the feast day should have atrophied back to a simple commemoration in the Lutheran calendar, yet in Leipzig the day was one of the very few saint's days which required the composition of a cantata.
-Bach certainly went the extra mile to write smusic.
+Bach certainly went the extra mile to write superlative music.
 Why Purification and not All Saints on Nov 1?

 We've noted that St. Michael (Sept 29) was connected to a city fair.
 Was Purification connected with an event in the civic calendar?
 The beginning of a school term?
 An election?
 A quarter day for fiscal or legal terms?
 It was clearly a holiday when secular work was suspended and there was an expectation of attendance in church.